 Employee engagement has a huge impact on any company, even yours.
 The depth, degree, and overall direction of the impact are largely determined by how well companies monitor and manage a number of areas pertaining to staff behavior, including:

-Make no mistake about it, there are numerous employee engagement surveys on the market today, and most are not valid—that is, they do not measure what they claim to measure.
+There are numerous employee engagement surveys on the market today, and some are not valid—that is, they do not measure what they claim to measure.

 For instance, neither employee opinion nor employee satisfaction is the same as employee engagement.
-However, many survey research companies will attempt to pass them off as one in the same.
+However, some survey research companies attempt to pass them off as one in the same.

 NBRI’s comprehensive approach to engagement includes multiple critical dimensions to fully understand and analyze engagement, including the cognitive and effective dimensions of engagement.

-NBRI identified the root cause of the turnover and was instrumental in directing the client to another partner who provided the appropriate management training to correct the problem.
+NBRI identified the root cause of the turnover and recommended a partner who provided the appropriate management training to correct the problem.

 One year later, at the second assessment, turnover had dropped to less than 10%, and the client had saved millions of dollars in associated costs.
 Additionally, morale and productivity reached all-time highs, as evidenced by subsequent NBRI employee surveys.